Thank you! Your submission has been received!

 How Long Do Vinyl Windows Last?

-Vinyl windows typically last between 20 and 40 years, depending on the quality of the product, the installation, and the local climate conditions.
-High-quality vinyl windows from reputable Canadian manufacturers are built to withstand decades of freeze-thaw cycles, UV exposure, and temperature extremes.
+The typical lifespan of vinyl windows is between 20 and 40 years.
+This depends on the quality of the product, the installation, and the local climate.
+High-quality vinyl windows built by Canadian manufacturers can withstand decades of freeze-thaw cycles, UV exposure, and extreme temperatures.

 Factors That Affect Lifespan

-• Quality of the PVC compound — better-grade vinyl resists fading, cracking, and warping longer
+Better-grade vinyl resists fading, cracking, and warping longer.

-• Installation quality — improper installation can cause air and water infiltration that shortens window life
+Improper installation can cause air and water infiltration that shortens window life.

-• Climate exposure — windows on south-facing walls receive more UV and may show wear sooner
+Windows on south-facing walls receive more UV and may show wear sooner.

-Signs Your Vinyl Windows Are Nearing End of Life
+Signs Your Vinyl Windows Are Nearing The End of Life

 • Drafts around a closed window